nishkant07/Google-search-page/readme.md

 # google search page
-google edge search page design with using only html css. set path acording to your pc.
+google edge search page design with using only html, css.
+# path
+set path acording to your pc.